iBlanket/iBlanket/README.md

-line1
-line2

 ### 📖 About Me
- - C, C++ &
+ - C, C++, & C#
- -
- - Reverse Engineer.
+ - Software Developer & Reverse Engineer
+ - Windows Software Developer

 ### 🗣️ Latest From Me
  - My Contributions and overall activity on here may be limited due to school starting.